chiaratardioli/aws-restart-journey/Labs/Databases/Lab07-DB_Server_App.md

 ![DB MySQL Database - create part 2](./images/lab07-create-database2.png)

-After clicking on *Create Database*, I wait for about 5 min for the database to be available.
+Eventually I click on *Create Database*.
+The database will now be launched.
+![DB MySQL Database - waiting](./images/lab07-database-waiting.png)

 The deployment process is deploying a database in two different Availability zones.
-Your database will now be launched.
-![DB MySQL Database - waiting](./images/lab07-database-waiting.png)
+I wait about 5 min for the database to be available.
 ![DB MySQL Database - success](./images/lab07-database-success.png)

+The MySQL database endpoint is `lab-db.cihrm3hmaoii.us-west-2.rds.amazonaws.com`.

 ## Task 4: Interact with Your Database